 During the COVID-19 pandemic, the University and Penn Global have worked tirelessly to respond to each and every international student request, including visa needs, to ensure the safety and well-being of our global population and will continue to be a critical resource to students as they navigate the fall semester.
 Penn has assisted international students with housing needs for this academic year.
 When students needed to depart campus in March 2020, Penn provided students from around the world with critical resources, such as purchasing plane tickets home and providing debit cards for food and internet.

 Yes.
 International applications to Penn have increased nearly 300 percent in the past 20 years.
-To keep pace with this, over the past 15 years, the financial aid offered to Penn’s need-aware admitted international students has increased approximately 200 percent.
+To keep pace with this, over the past 15 years, the financial aid offered to Penn’s need-aware admitted international students has increased more than 250 percent.

 No, international students do not qualify for federally-funded Pell Grants or for the portion of work study stipends paid by the U.S. government for domestic students.
 However, Penn funds the difference so that international students can participate in work study opportunities, making total aid packages for international students more expensive for the University.